Domino's rolls out new 'pizza theater' in Spring

 SPRING, Texas (KTRK) --Foodie lovers, there's a new Domino's in the Spring area!

-The pizza chain announced Thursday that the new Domino's, located at 2209 Spring Stuebner Rd, will be known as the "pizza theater."
+The pizza chain announced Thursday that the new Domino's, located at 2209 Spring Stuebner Rd., will be known as the "pizza theater."

 The store is designed with a comfortable lobby, dine-in seating, open-area viewing of the food preparation process and the ability to track carryout orders electronically on a lobby screen.